gnebbia/vim_notes/README.md

 Vim has three ways of viewing files:

-* A buffer is the in-memory text of a filee
+* A buffer is the in-memory text of a file, so it is a file loaded in memory
-* A window is a viewport on a buffer
+* A window is a viewport on a buffer, so on an in-memory loaded file
 * A tab page is a collection of windows

+The workflow in vim is different from other common GUI applications, indeed in vim a tab is just a collection of windows, the concept of tab is more similar to the concept of gnu/linux virtual desktops.

+For example if we are working in vim on a project and suddenly something happens and we have to work on another small thing related to another project, this may be a use case for using a new tab.
+So tabs help us organizing workspaces.

 We can do `:help windows` to have more info.